tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

   - Focus areas
     - Development of upstream products
     - Development of integrative functionality relevant to openDesk and others
-    - Providing source code and the artifacts required to install openDesk to Open CoDE
+    - Providing source code and the artifacts required to install openDesk to openCode
   - Hand over to _openDesk platform development_
     - Helm charts
     - Container images